tomdoeslinux/PixaPencil/README.md

 PixaPencil is a sleek and user-friendly pixel art editor for Android, designed for both novice and expert artists.

-**In January 2024, PixaPencil transitioned to new leadership and is being rewritten in React Native, you can view the old native code in the `native-archive` branch.**
+**In January 2024, PixaPencil transitioned to new leadership and is being rewritten in Flutter, you can view the old native code in the `native-archive` branch.**

 ## License Changes